 God and Time

-But is God omnipresent in regards to time?
-In other words, is he currently in the age of the dinosaurs as well as in the age of the Jetson’s?
+But is God omnipresent in regard to time?
+In other words, is he currently in the age of the dinosaurs as well as in the age of the Jetsons?
 It would be easy to say no to this, since the past and future don’t actually exist.
 But is that true for one who is outside of time, for whom time does not proceed along in a linear fashion?
-There are a trio of passages in the New Testament that may give us some insight about this.
+There are a trio of passages in the New Testament that may give us some insight into this.

 This passage says that God chose me before creation.
 Before the moment of creation, God already had knowledge of me and had chosen me to be a part of his plan; to be holy and blameless in his sight.
 Did God only have intellectual knowledge?
 Or did he also have relational knowledge?

 This final passage adds clarity to the above when Paul affirms that God’s grace was given to me before the beginning of time, prior to creation.
-From my perspective this happened 45 years ago.
-But from God’s perspective it happened long before that; although the terms before and after are meaningless to one outside of time.
-To him it is all just now.
+From my perspective, this happened 50-plus years ago.
+But from God’s perspective, it happened long before that; although the terms before and after are meaningless to one outside of time.
+To him, it is all just now.

 Time is an integral part of the creation that controls my earthly existence.
 But it does not impact God.
 And that provides a third possible response to God’s knowledge of the future: he is there.
 He can see my future, not because he has planned it out, or because of his predictive ability, but because he is there.
 In every moment of my life, past, present, and future, God is there.
 It is not that he was with me and will be with me, but that he is currently with me, even at the end of my life.

 Because God is currently in every moment of time, he knows every choice and action I will ever make.
 And I can, within limits, freely make choices that have no impact on his knowing the future.
 How?
 Because he is in the future, seeing me make those choices as well as the consequences of them.
 And, if that is a valid picture, then it would seem that omniscience and human free will are not really in conflict.